Applied Ethics Research

 - MARPOL – Enzymatic Modification of Marine Polysaccharides 2013-2016.
 (ELSA work package led by Myskja –Efstathiou as main researcher, Nydal as project member)

 - ISP-FIDE.
-Project: Applied Ethics: Technology and Governance of Health and Natural Resources, Norwegian research council, 2012-2015.
+Project: Applied Ethics: Technology and Governance of Health and Natural Resource, Norwegian research council, 2012-2015.
 (Led by Thorseth; Carson –project member)

 Ethics and business development: corporate social responsibility